This article was originally published in January 2021, and was reviewed and updated in January 2022.

 Xbox Series X

 Online harassment continues to be a blight on gaming which has created the need for robust privacy features.
 Beyond that, going online with your console opens you up to cyberattacks.
-And they all had serious issues back in 2020.
+Despite their best efforts, all three companies continue to struggle with this.
 Sony’s online service, PlayStation Network (PSN) saw some EU users have money stolen from their bank accounts.
 An Xbox Live bug exposed every user’s email.
 And Nintendo reportedly had 300,000 player profiles breached.
+Those big hacks get the headlines, but cybersecurity firm Akami has reported there are hundreds of millions of scams each year perpetrated with the information gamers make available on their profiles.
 Here’s what you can do to increase your privacy and safety when gaming online.

 Let’s take it one platform at a time: